ThomasTavernier/Improve-Crunchyroll/docs/en/description.md

 Improve Crunchyroll can:
  - Make the video player bigger (2 mods)
  - Take all window in fullscreen
- - Skipping's buttons/shortcut for intros, recaps, outros... (subtitles based, won't be flawless)
+ - Skipping's buttons/shortcut for intros, recaps, outros... (buttons with time in it come from this extension and are subtitles based, won't be flawless, the others are native)
  - Control video playback speed in the existing player settings
  - Mark episode/entire series as watched/not watched
  - Blur or hide runner thumbnail